AndrewTapp/solaredgeoptimizers/README.md

     solaredgeoptimizers: debug
 ```

 Restart Home Assistant for the change to take effect.
-Debug logging covers the full lifecycle: config flow (user form, validation, unique_id check, entry creation, reauth form, options/reconfigure form when showing or saving — including entity_id_prefix, include_site_id_in_entity_id, use_solaredge_one — removal), setup and unload (dual API with use_solaredge_one, coordinator, platform forward, API session close, registry cleanup), coordinator updates (inverter models fetch, device creation with model and suffix, adaptive polling with configurable batch size (`LIGHT_CHECK_BATCH_SIZE`), full refresh vs reuse, obtained_from source, revert-to-One retry every 30 min when data from legacy, representative optimizers or random batch, lifetime energy entries, inactive device skipping with status, duplicate position resolution with suffix assignment, string/inverter/site aggregated data creation with status and child counts, refresh strategy determination, update complete), sensor setup (base_name, include_site_id, per-optimizer serial/model/panel_type/status, duplicate optimizer position resolution with suffixes, inactive device sensor skipping, aggregated sensors with status, obtained_from sensor, entity count, device status summary when inactive devices exist, status value updates), and API requests (SolarEdge One: OAuth, token, GET/POST to /services/ with configurable timeouts (`API_TIMEOUT_SHORT`/`API_TIMEOUT_LONG`), optimizer/inverter information including panel type (description), cache hit/miss, optimizer temperatures with unit and F→°C conversion when portal sends Fahrenheit; legacy: login, layout, system data, lifetime energy; dual API: use_solaredge_one/legacy-only, fallback to legacy when One has no valid measurements or fails).
+Debug logging covers the full lifecycle: config flow (user form, validation, unique_id check, entry creation, reauth form, options/reconfigure form when showing or saving — including entity_id_prefix, include_site_id_in_entity_id, use_solaredge_one — removal), setup and unload (dual API with use_solaredge_one, coordinator, platform forward, API session close, registry cleanup), coordinator updates (inverter models fetch, device creation with model and suffix, adaptive polling with configurable batch size (`LIGHT_CHECK_BATCH_SIZE`), full refresh vs reuse, obtained_from source, revert-to-One retry every 30 min when data from legacy, representative optimizers or random batch, lifetime energy entries, inactive device skipping with status, duplicate position resolution with suffix assignment, string/inverter/site aggregated data creation with status and child counts, refresh strategy determination, update complete), sensor setup (base_name, include_site_id, per-optimizer serial/model/panel_type/status, duplicate optimizer position resolution with suffixes, inactive device sensor skipping, aggregated sensors with status, obtained_from sensor, entity count, device status summary when inactive devices exist, status value updates), and API requests (SolarEdge One: OAuth, token, GET/POST to /services/ with configurable timeouts (`API_TIMEOUT_SHORT`/`API_TIMEOUT_LONG`), requestAllData (single batch for all optimizers; per-optimizer fallback when batch fails), optimizer/inverter information including panel type (description), cache hit/miss, optimizer temperatures with unit and F→°C conversion when portal sends Fahrenheit; legacy: login, layout, system data, lifetime energy; dual API: use_solaredge_one/legacy-only, fallback to legacy when One has no valid measurements or fails).
 All debug output is guarded with `isEnabledFor(logging.DEBUG)`, so there is no performance cost when the log level is `info`.
 Debug messages use consistent prefixes (e.g. `SolarEdge Optimizers`, `SolarEdge Optimizers coordinator`, `SolarEdge Optimizers sensor`, `SolarEdge One`, `SolarEdge Optimizers (legacy)`, `SolarEdge Dual API`) so you can filter logs easily.
 Turn logging back to `info` when you are done.

 ## Translations

 The integration is localized for multiple languages: config flow (labels, errors, entry title), sensor and device names, and API locale follow the user’s Home Assistant language where supported.
-See [Internationalization (i18n)](https://github.com/AndrewTapp/solaredgeoptimizers/blob/main/docs/Internationalization.md) for details.
+See [Internationalization (i18n)](https://github.com/AndrewTapp/solaredgeoptimizers/blob/main/docs/internationalization.md) for details.

 The config flow (add-integration setup) is translated into: